Demi-urge/menace_sandbox/README.md

 - ROI history forecasting via `ROITracker` ([docs/roi_tracker.md](docs/roi_tracker.md))
 - `calculate_raroi` derives a risk-adjusted ROI (RAROI) by applying catastrophic risk, recent stability and safety multipliers.
-Impact severities load from `config/impact_severity.json` or an override mapping.
+Impact severities load from `config/impact_severity.yaml` or a file referenced by the `IMPACT_SEVERITY_CONFIG` environment variable.
 Each failing security or alignment test halves the `safety_factor`, so RAROI close to the raw ROI signals a stable, low-risk workflow while a much lower RAROI highlights risk and volatility.
 - Debug logs report the EMA and standard deviation used for ROI thresholds along